 The current COVID-19 pandemic situation has brought forth various problems in our language support systems for healthcare.
 Unfortunately, language support is not given enough importance when preparing for such worldwide health emergencies.
 Health care providers are increasingly becoming aware of the language barrier between them and their patients.
 Translators, interpreters, non-profit organisations are taking initiatives and coming forward to help fill this language gap.

 When we say ‘health care providers’, the first things that probably come to mind are hospitals, doctors, and nurses.
 However, this term includes many other vocations aimed at providing medical services.
-Here are various health care providers that need language assistance to give the best accessible care to patients.
+Here are the various health care providers that need language assistance to give the best accessible care to patients.

 These are large medical care facilities that provide different kinds of specialised care, right from emergency assistance to surgeries.
 Depending on the patient’s health concern, he/she typically comes in contact with the following employees at a hospital: